Discover the reasons why programming in Ruby is worthwhile and where to find job opportunities for Ruby developers.

 Despite the large number of job offers for developers, competition remains high.
 Companies are looking for highly skilled specialists, particularly when it comes to the Ruby language, making it more challenging to secure a truly lucrative opportunity.
 Software development companies highly value proficient programmers who are adept in popular but not mainstream programming languages.

 Such specialists are relatively scarce, and Ruby developers are considered particularly sought-after by talent acquisition specialists.
-To shed light on why this is the case, as well as the benefits and misconceptions surrounding Ruby being exclusively for startups, we turn to Oleg Bondar, Talent Acquisition Reporting & Analytics Manager at SOFTSWISS.
+To shed light on why this is the case, as well as the benefits and misconceptions surrounding Ruby being exclusively for startups, we turn to Oleg Bondar, Deputy Head of Talent Acquisition at SOFTSWISS.

 Not Mainstream but Effective